yuuknishida/Coding-Projects/README.md

 ## Password Generation (Python)

 This is a simple password generation code using python in the terminal.
 This is to try out python more and doing more python related projects to familiarize with the language.

+## Othello

+Othello is a board game in C++ using openFrameWorks I've done for a class project.